yangdanny97/intro-to-d3/index.md

 Again, the tutorial is _not_ a deep dive — we want you to learn _how_ to learn D3 and gain a high-level understanding of this useful tool.

+This tutorial is a fork of Square's [Intro to D3](https://square.github.io/intro-to-d3/), updated for newer versions of D3.

 ### Older Versions